What is Scottish Country Dancing?

-Scottish country dancing (SCD) is social group dancing, unlike Highland dancing, which is a performance-oriented and often competitive dance form.
-First popularized in Scotland during the 18th century, SCD was revived and standardized by the Royal Scottish Country Dance Society (RSCDS) during the 1920s, and has been going strong ever since.
+Scottish country dancing (SCD) is social group dancing first popularized in Scotland during the 18th century.
+SCD was revived and standardized by the Royal Scottish Country Dance Society (RSCDS) during the 1920s, and has been going strong ever since.

-The music of SCD, featuring lively jigs and reels, stately Strathspeys, and elegant airs, is what first attracts many people, and much of it may be familiar to those who do other forms of folk and country dancing.
+The music of SCD, featuring lively jigs and reels, stately Strathspeys, and elegant airs, is what first attracts many people.
+You may be familiar with these tunes if you do other forms of folk and country dancing.
 Many traditional Contra dances, for example, are done to Scottish tunes.

-However, SCD has its own characteristic styling that sets it apart, with footwork/steps being one of the most obvious differences.
+Scottish country dancing has its own characteristic styling, with footwork/steps being one of the most obvious differences.
 The Scots were friendly with the French, and Scottish country dancing was heavily influenced by ballet, evidence of which can be seen in the steps and even in some of the names of the figures.

 Who Does Scottish Country Dancing?